25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 API defines a contract on how to interact with the application.

-For an API to be RESTful it should comply with the following constraints:
+For an **API to be RESTful** it should comply with the following constraints:

-- **Uniform Design (interface)**: Once a developer becomes familiar with one of your APIs, he should be able to follow a similar approach for other APIs.
+1. **Uniform Design (interface)**: Once a developer becomes familiar with one of your APIs, he should be able to follow a similar approach for other APIs

-- **Client-Server Architecture**: Servers and clients may also be replaced and developed independently, as long as the interface between them is not altered.
+2. **Client-Server Architecture**: Servers and clients may also be replaced and developed independently, as long as the interface between them is not altered

-- **Stateless**: No client context shall be stored on the server between requests.
-The client is responsible for managing the state of the application.
+3. **Stateless**: No client context shall be stored on the server between requests.
+The client is responsible for managing the state of the application

-- **Cacheable** (last modified header): Well-managed caching partially or completely eliminates some client-server interactions, further improving scalability and performance.
+4. **Cacheable** (last modified header): Well-managed caching partially or completely eliminates some client-server interactions, further improving scalability and performance

-- **Layered System**: Layered system architecture where client dose know how many systems are involved in fulfilling the request.
+5. **Layered System**: Layered system architecture where client dose know how many systems are involved in fulfilling the request

-- **Code on Demand** (optional): All the above constraints help you build a truly RESTful API, and you should follow them.
+6. **Code on Demand** (optional)

+All the above constraints help you build a truly RESTful API, and you should follow them.
 Still, at times, you may find yourself violating one or two constraints.
-Do not worry; you are still making a RESTful API – but not "truly RESTful"
+Do not worry; you are still making a RESTful API - but not "truly RESTful"

 ## API Design